rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/tutorial/intro.rst

 Welcome to the tutorial for |LANG|, a |TS|-based programming language designed specifically to build high-performance mobile applications!

-|LANG| is optimized to provide better performance and efficiency, while still
+|LANG| is optimized to provide better performance and efficiency, while
 maintaining the familiar syntax of |TS|.

 As mobile devices continue to become more prevalent in our daily lives,